GSA/asis/README.md

 ## Contribute to the Code

 The server code that runs the image search component of [DigitalGov Search](http://search.digitalgov.gov) is here on Github.
-If you're a Ruby developer, keep reading.
-Fork this repo to add features (such as additional datasets) or fix bugs.
+[Fork this repo](https://github.com/GSA/oasis/fork) to add features like additional datasets, or to fix bugs.

 ### Ruby